 “In such unprecedented times, it's nice to have something constant like books!”

 For those who have yet to immerse themselves in the world of reading:

 The way to begin a literary journey is to encounter your first source of written admiration- something that urges you to turn the next page.
 Your age and gender do not define which books you ought to read; a feminist novel may stereotypically be considered to empower only females, but the words within it hold the capacity to impact any reader.
 From the hopelessness and struggle of recent times, many have returned to reading to escape from boredom and loneliness.
 For those who yearn for something new and impactful, the best place to start with would be a good book!

 Follow 'Maddyreads' to share in her reading experience: 'Maddyreads' TikTok

 What Are People Reading?

-Fantasy is currently dominating amongst Young Adult readers, offering a form of escapism from the mundanities of the world in which they live.
+Fantasy is currently dominating amongst Young Adult readers, offering a form of escapism from the mundanity of everyday life.
 It enables readers to envision alternate realities or societies that do not compare to their own, fascinated by the idea of an otherworldly experience- mental teleportation.
 Book-lovers have repeatedly voiced their support for series such as “The Folk of the Air” and “A Court of Thorns and Roses”, with most ‘BookTokers’ discussing them across the app.